Brown Rice Waffles

 BLEND uncooked rice and all the ingredients, except the cooked rice, until very smooth.

 ADD cooked rice and blend well.
 It will be thick, so you may need to add a little more water and help it along with a spatula.

 LET it sit for 5 minutes for flax seeds to activate.
 Then add a bit more water to desired consistency.

 POUR into preheated, oil-sprayed waffle iron.

-COOK for 6-10 minutes, or until slightly golden.
+COOK for 3-4 minutes on the highest heat, or until golden.

 SERVE immediately or cool on racks.

 REFRIGERATE or freeze for easy meals later on!

 Some people ask me, why do you blend uncooked rice AND cooked rice in the same batch?
 Basically the raw rice, once blended, becomes the equivalent to flour in your recipe.
 You always use raw flour in waffles, right?
 Then the cooked rice is the thickener and adds body to the batter–just like oats do when you add them last.
 So don’t let the uncooked and the cooked rice confuse you!

 I have a small round Cuisinart waffle iron.
 It cooks waffles so hot that they are done in 3 minutes!
 Sure makes waffles go a lot faster!